tangentsoft/pidp8i/doc/class-os8script.md

 no other inferences about when the scratch file might or might not be needed.

+Note that the [`exit_command`][#exit_command] will do all this housekeeping for you.
+So be sure to call it on every normal or abnormal exit from your program.

 With the housekeeping rules covered, we are ready to learn how to set up the environment.